Are you ready for some truth?

 Income protection, on the other hand, pays out if you cannot do your job due to ANY illness, injury or disability.

-If your budget can stretch to it, by all means, put some serious illness cover in place too…maybe one year’s after-tax income.
+If your budget allows, by all means, put some serious illness cover in place, too—maybe one year’s after-tax income.

-But to safeguard your income long term, you can’t beat income protection.
+But to safeguard your income in the long term, you can’t beat income protection (what are the alternatives?)

-By the way, did you know the average duration of an income protection claim is 5 years?
+By the way, did you know the average duration of an income protection claim is five years?

-You’d need to buy a geansai-load of serious illness cover to cover 5 years income.
+You’d need to buy a geansai-load of serious illness cover to cover five years of income.

 Mental maths: multiply your income x 5, it’s a big number isn’t it?

-You don’t have to choose either income protection or serious illness cover.
+You don’t have to choose between income protection or serious illness coverage.

 It might be a case where buying a little of both is the best way to protect yourself.

-Income protection and serious illness cover are complex products, please take advice from a professional (or me, if they’re all busy)
+Income protection and serious illness cover are tricky products.
+Please take advice from a professional (or me, if they’re all busy)

-Want to learn more about income protection – have a nose through our free guides.
+If you want to learn more about income protection, have a nose through our free guides.

 Or read this whopper:

-Here’s a good run-through of income protection and serious illness cover from The Sunday Times that we helped with:
+Finally, here’s a good run-through of income protection and serious illness cover from The Sunday Times that we helped with 💅

-If you’re weighing up income protection and serious illness cover but are a bit stuck, let me help…that’s what I’m here for.
+If you’re weighing up income protection and serious illness coverage but are a bit stuck, let me help…that’s what I’m here for.

-Complete this questionnaire and I’ll take a look at your personal situation and make a recommendation for you.
+Complete this questionnaire, and I’ll look at your situation and make a recommendation for you.

-Or if you prefer to have a quick chat first, excellent, I’m all ears.
+Or if you prefer to have a quick chat first, that would be excellent.

 Nick